lyw02/noise-monitor-cloud/README.md

 # Noise Monitor Cloud - How to start

+Visit the deployed version: [https://noise-monitor-cloud.vercel.app/](https://noise-monitor-cloud.vercel.app/)

+Or follow the instructions below to start locally:

 ## 1. Depoly AWS serverless backend

 ### Step 1 - Create an AWS account